 It is possible to lose money on an investment in the Fund.
-The principal risks of investing in the Fund, which could adversely affect its net asset value, yield and total return, are listed below.
+In addition, under certain conditions, generally in a market where RAE US Large Model Portfolio underperforms relative to the S&P 500 and/or where the AR Bond Alpha Strategy underperforms short-term interest rates, the Fund may experience greater losses or lesser gains than would be the case if it invested directly in securities designed to replicate the benchmark.
+The principal risks of investing in the Fund, which could adversely affect its net asset value, yield and total return, are: